RobTillaart/SRF05/README.md

 v = 20.05 * sqrt(273.16 + temperature) (m/s)
 ```

-In fact humidity has an effect which increases with temperature so the formula is more complex
+In fact humidity has an effect which increases with temperature so the formula is more complex.
 See - https://forum.arduino.cc/t/ultrasonic-sensor-to-determine-water-level/64890/12